solana-labs/solana/docs/src/cli/delegate-stake.md

 `<AMOUNT>` tokens are transferred from the account at `<KEYPAIR>` to a new stake account at the public key of `<ACCOUNT_KEYPAIR>`.
 Record the account public key, as it will be used later to perform actions on the stake account.
-The keypair file can be discarded.
+The keypair file can then be discarded.
 To authorize additional actions, you will use `<KEYPAIR>`, not `<ACCOUNT_KEYPAIR>`.

 ### Advanced: Derive Stake Account Addresses

-When we delegate stake, we delegate all tokens to a single validator.
-To delegate to multiple validators we'll need multiple stake accounts.
+When we delegate stake, we delegate all tokens in the stake account to a single validator.
+To delegate to multiple validators we will need multiple stake accounts.
 Creating a new keypair for each account and managing those addresses can be cumbersome.
-Fortunately, we can derive stake addresses using the `--seed` option:
+Fortunately, we can derive stake addresses using the `--seed`
+option:

 ```bash
 solana create-stake-account --from=<KEYPAIR> <KEYPAIR> --seed=<STRING> <AMOUNT>
 ```

-`<STRING>` is arbitrary but typically a number corresponding to which derived account this is.
-The first account might be "0", then "1", and so on.
-`<KEYPAIR>` is the same for both the source keypair and account keypair, because the second instance is used only as a base address.
+`<STRING>` is an arbitrary string up to 32 characters, but will typically be a number corresponding to which derived account this is.
+The first account might be "0", then "1", and so on. `<KEYPAIR>` is the same for both the source keypair and account keypair, because the second instance is used only as a base address.
 The command derives a new address from the base address and seed string.
 To see what stake address the command will derive, use `solana create-address-with-seed`:

 ```bash
 solana create-address-with-seed --from=<PUBKEY> <SEED_STRING> STAKE
 ```

-It will output a derived public key, which can be used for the `<ACCOUNT_PUBKEY>` argument in staking operations.
+It will output a derived address, which can be used for the `<ACCOUNT_PUBKEY>` argument in staking operations.

 ## Set Stake and Withdraw Authorities

 Staking commands look to keypairs to authorize certain stake account operations.
-It uses a stake authority to authorize stake delegation, deactivating stake, splitting stake, and setting a new stake authority.
-It uses a withdraw authority to authorize withdrawing stake, and setting either a new stake or withdraw authority.
+They use the stake authority to authorize stake delegation, deactivating stake, splitting stake, and setting a new stake authority.
+They use the withdraw authority to authorize withdrawing stake, and when setting either a new stake or withdraw authority.

 Stake and withdraw authorities can be set when creating account via the